Stay One Step Ahead

-With good reason, electrification adoption is on the rise.
+With good reason, the electrification of mobility and transportation is on the rise.
 Planes, trains, and automobiles — and bikes, boats, buses, and more — are all trading fossil fuels for batteries as they forge the way towards net-zero emissions.
 For some transport modes, electrification has been a seamless conversion and adoption journey.
 For others, obstacles pepper the path.

-In this post, we’re taking a look at the emerging micromobility market and light-duty and heavy-duty sectors and evaluating their global electrification traction, incentives or barriers to adoption, and the sector’s overall impact on emissions.
-From there, we’re giving each sector an electrification grade (A-F) and sharing how we might expect each sector to evolve as electrification continues to trend.
+In this article, we take a look at the emerging markets for micromobility, light duty and heavy duty vehicles and evaluate their global electrification traction, incentives or barriers to adoption, and the sector’s overall impact on emissions.
+From there, we’re giving each sector an electrification grade (A-F) and sharing how we might expect each sector to evolve as the electrification of mobility continues to trend.

 Right now, over 50% of the world’s population lives in major cities, a figure that is expected to reach closer to two-thirds by 2050, according to Deloitte.
 As condensed urban populations increase, so does the demand and pressure on the public transportation system and city infrastructure for commuter options.
 Micromobility offers a cost-efficient transportation option that benefits the environment, cities, and commuters alike.